-Another man I admire a lot is Sarfraz Manzoor – he’s often on The Review Show and so on – and he once told me that his life had been changed by Bruce Springsteen – he was, so to speak, his Shakespeare.
+Another man I admire a lot is [the journalist and documentary-maker] Sarfraz Manzoor and he once told me that his life had been changed by Bruce Springsteen – he was, so to speak, his Shakespeare.
 Well, again, I mean, fine: that’s good if these writers and artists are very important, it gives you something to cling to; but it also slightly weakens the sense that there is a kind of canon of admissible people who will give you that feeling of self-esteem.
 And maybe you can also get it from – I’m not trivialising this, but – learning a language, say, or playing a musical instrument.

 As for creativity, I see your point but I’m troubled by it.
 I’m not sure that creativity is a good thing necessarily, you know?
 It seems as if the ability to imagine something that is not the now and here is specifically human – animals haven’t got it, it seems to be agreed – I don’t know if that’s true – but that imagining can be the imagination of a serial killer as well as a Milton or Shakespeare, you know?

 Nonetheless, doesn’t the fact that there is a canon in literature – albeit that Shakespeare was not much admired for a good 50 years after his death (or ever by Tolstoy) – suggest that there is something of objective value that is greater in some works than in others?